huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 messages during a transaction.
 These include (but are not limited to)

 * a client or server receives a message with a non-zero Message ID
-* an implementation receives a message containing the edns-tcp-keepalive EDNS(0) Option {{!RFC7828}} (see
-  {{resource-management-and-idle-timeout-values}})
 * a client or server receives a STREAM FIN before receiving all the bytes for a message indicated in the 2-octet length field
 * a client receives a STREAM FIN before receiving all the expected responses
 * a server receives more than one query on a stream
 * a client receives a different number of responses on a stream than expected (e.g. multiple responses to a query for an A record)
+* an implementation receives a message containing the edns-tcp-keepalive EDNS(0) Option {{!RFC7828}} (see
+  {{resource-management-and-idle-timeout-values}})
+* an implementation receives a message containing the EDNS(0) Padding Option {{!RFC7830}} (see
+  {{padding}})

 If a peer encounters such an error condition it is considered a fatal error.
 It SHOULD forcibly abort the connection using QUIC's CONNECTION_CLOSE mechanism, and use the DoQ error code DOQ_PROTCOL_ERROR.

+It is noted that the restrictions on use of the above EDNS(0) options has implications for proxying message from TCP/DoT/DoH over DoQ.

 ## Connection Management